Bachelor of Television and Radio Production

 Bachelor of Television and Radio Production is a contemporary, relevant degree providing two distinct pathways in the broadcast/online industry.
 Choose the Television or Radio pathway to get your career underway.
 You learn and train within the Media Centre, a workplace like environment to build skills, confidence and understanding of this complex industry.
 The industry is strong and resilient and will welcome you.
 We have strong and lasting relationships with the major television networks and production houses, radio stations both commercial and public.
 This means you go on placements and be before the very people who may employ you.
 The Bachelor of Television and Radio Production has pathways to link with other key areas like film, digital design, IT, marketing, advertising, journalism and many other options to build a strong career pathway.
+You can undertake courses from these areas as electives or as a minor.

 3-years Full Time